What is accreditation?

 What is the Accreditation Commission for Program in Hospitality Administration ACPHA?

 ACPHA is a private, nonprofit body that is comprised of hospitality, tourism and business professionals from across the country.
 Its composition ensures that the Commission is completely independent and impartial.
 The main responsibility of the Commission is to conduct the accreditation hearings to verify that those agencies applying for accreditation comply with the applicable standards.

-The Commission is governed by a 12-member Board of Commissioners who are elected/appointed from the following categories:
+The Commission is governed by an 11-member Board of Commissioners who are elected/appointed from the following categories:

 - Public At-Large (1)